Ask a doctor about a prescription for SUTRIL 5 mg TABLETS

 Frequent (may affect up to 1 in 10 people)

-Discomfort in the extremities, elevated urea in blood, elevated creatinine in blood.
+Discomfort in the limbs, elevated urea in blood, elevated creatinine in blood

 Very rare (may affect up to 1 in 10,000 people)

-Urticaria, allergic reactions (e.g. itching, skin rash, redness, photosensitivity).
+Rash, allergic reactions (e.g. itching, skin spots, redness, photosensitivity).

 Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this prospectus.
-You can also report them directly through the Spanish System of Pharmacovigilance of Medicines for Human Use:https://www.notificaram.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine
+If you experience any side effects, consult your doctor or pharmacist, even if they are possible side effects not listed in this leaflet.
+You can also report them directly through the Spanish Pharmacovigilance System for Human Use Medicines: https://www.notificaram.es.
+By reporting side effects, you can contribute to providing more information on the safety of this medicine.

 Do not use SUTRIL 5 mg after the expiration date indicated on the packaging after CAD.
 The expiration date is the last day of the month indicated.